 Wines of purity are the hallmark of Lagrange, good even in lesser vintages, and in a year like this – stunning.

 Full of freshness and elegance, this is St Emilion in the classic mode.
-Approach from 2015.
+Approach from 2016 but should keep for decades.

 After 2003 the vine naturally wanted to overproduce - the best wines were made by properties that managed to control their yields.